-The pandemic has been devastating for arts organizations hit from all cialis overnight shipping sides.
+The pandemic has been devastating for arts organizations hit from all sides.
 The survey proves what we know arts organizations and artists are already grappling with — it’s going to be a long road back and it won’t be an easy one.
 Pre-COVID, the cultural sector brought $2 billion of direct and secondary annual economic impact to Greater Boston.
-The arts employed as many people as the pre-pandemic retail industry, and kept the city a vibrant place to levitra in uk live, work and visit.
-In the past, arts goers order viagra us outnumbered sports fans four times over.
+The arts employed as many people as the pre-pandemic retail industry, and kept the city a vibrant place to live, work and visit.
+In the past, arts goers outnumbered sports fans four times over.
 And arts visitors spent more money in restaurants, retail stores and other places than any other category of tourist.

 We are an industry that is critical to the state’s economic comeback and overall emotional recovery.

-Since June 2020, the Audience Outlook 10mg cialis Monitor has been tracking audience attitudes and behaviors during the pandemic.
+Since June 2020, the Audience Outlook Monitor has been tracking audience attitudes and behaviors during the pandemic.

 Specific survey questions include:

-ArtsBoston has been deploying the survey bi-weekly to its email list of local arts attendees since May 15, 2020.
-In addition, ArtsBoston is supporting the participation of a cohort of 15 arts organizations of varying genres/sizes.
-Phase I of the research ran June – November 2020.
-Phase II will continue through the Fall of 2021.
-Results will be analyzed and shared in comparison to other participating cities, including Chicago, New York, and San Francisco, as well as regionally to provide a local, real-time lens.
+ArtsBoston is supporting the participation of a cohort of 15 arts organizations of varying genres/sizes and surveys were sent to their Massachusetts residents audiences.
+Phase I of the research ran June 2020 – November 2020.
+Phase II runs April 2021 – November 2021.
+Results are analyzed and shared in comparison to other participating cities, including Chicago, New York, and San Francisco over time to demonstrate changes over time and help decision making in real-time.

-Many thanks to the City of Boston, Mayor’s Office of Arts and Culture for its support of the cohort participation.
+Many thanks to Liberty Mutual Foundation for its support of Phase II and the City of Boston, Mayor’s Office of Arts and Culture for its support of the Phase I cohort participation.